Now one of the officers involved in the shooting is facing felony charges, though protesters believe they are not sufficient.

 Jamarcus Glover was the focus of the Louisville police narcotics investigation that led plainclothes officers to execute a warrant on Taylor’s home.
 He had previously dated Taylor on-and-off for seven years, Walker told investigators.

-Police said Glover, who was suspected of supplying a local drug house, had recently used Taylor’s residence as his “current home address,” according to an affidavit for a search warrant.
+Police said that Glover, who was suspected of supplying a local drug house, had recently used Taylor’s residence as his “current home address,” according to an affidavit for a search warrant.
 The detective who wrote the affidavit said he saw Glover walk into Taylor’s apartment in mid-January and leave with a package before going to a “known drug house.”
 Taylor’s apartment was one of five locations police obtained search warrants for as part of the investigation.

 Glover was arrested elsewhere during a series of raids that day but was released on bail.